positivetechnologylab/ptl-iccad-contest-2023/README.md

 If you would like to customize the workflow, the `iccad_prod_workflow_doc.py` files provides Python functions that break down parts of the workflow and can be modified to suit your needs.
 In particular, `obtain_parameterized_ansatz` runs VQE and returns the parameterized UCCSD ansatz, `compile_circ_bqskit` compiles an input circuit using our BQSKit workflow, and `evaluate_circuit` uses the Qiskit Estimator class to evaluate a transpiled circuit on the FakeMontreal() backend.

 ## Copyright
-© 2023 Positive Technology Lab.
+Copyright © 2023 Positive Technology Lab.
 All rights reserved.
 For permissions, contact ptl@rice.edu.